fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Volumes are "Bound" again and deploying a new Kafka cluster with the same spec we should be able to consume messages.
+Important: `KafkaTopic` resources must be created before deploying the topic operator, otherwise it will delete them along with our precious data.

 ```sh
 $ kubectl get pv